Skip to Content

 Keep Arrow Aimed To The Ground While You Nock It

-Keeping the arrow aimed down toward the ground while you nock it has prevented accidents already.
-This is an especially good rule with kids.
+Children are bound to make mistakes 90% of the time when trying to nock their arrows.
 They tend to get excited and pull back on the arrow as they nock it.
-If they don’t have a good hold on the arrow they could accidentally release it.
+If they don’t have a good hold on the arrow, they can also accidentally release the arrow while nocking it.

 Be Aware Of What Is In Front Of And Behind Your Target

-Only Shoot Down At A Target
+Only Shoot Down At Targets

 Only Fire When The Range Is Empty